Itzhak Perlman: Selected performances

 Perlman played at the state dinner attended by Queen Elizabeth II on May 7, 2007, in the East Room at the White House.

-He performed John Williams's "Air and Simple Gifts" at the 2009 inauguration ceremony for Barack Obama along with Ma (cello), Gabriela Montero (piano), and Anthony McGill (clarinet).
+He performed John Williams's "Air and Simple Gifts" at the 2009 inauguration ceremony for Barack Obama along with cellist Yo-Yo Ma, pianist Gabriela Montero, and clarinetist Anthony McGill.
 The quartet played live, but the music played simultaneously over speakers and on television was a recording made two days earlier due to concerns that the cold weather could damage the instruments.
 Perlman was quoted as saying: "It would have been a disaster if we had done it any other way."

-He made an appearance in Disney's Fantasia 2000 to introduce the segment Pines of Rome, along with Steve Martin.

 On November 2, 2018, Perlman reprised the 60th anniversary of his first appearance on The Ed Sullivan Show as a guest on The Late Show with Stephen Colbert.

 Teaching

 In 1975, Perlman accepted a faculty post at the Conservatory of Music at Brooklyn College.
 In 2003, he was named the Dorothy Richard Starling Foundation Chair in Violin Studies at the Juilliard School, succeeding his teacher, Dorothy DeLay.
 He also teaches students one-on-one at the Perlman Music Program on Long Island, NY, rarely holding master classes.